Templeton residents vote against marijuana candidates

 The election that brought more than 200 residents to the Templeton Area Advisory Group (TAAG) election in the rain on March 2 was certainly extraordinary.
 And residents who voted for incumbents Chris Cobey and Bruce Jones were certainly voicing their approval of the current TAAG board.
 [Cal Coast Times]

-But the election was also a rejection of large marijuana cultivation projects, near residential dwellings, and those in public office promoting those projects.
+But the election was also a rejection of large marijuana cultivation projects near residential dwellings, and those in public office promoting those projects.

 Prior to the election, in which marijuana industry insiders Jason Kallen, Frances Esters, and Marie Roth ran against four long-time residents, candidates and their supporters advertised through email blasts.
 The usually quiet election became highly competitive as marijuana business owners and consultants worked to push their agendas.